It can be difficult to make the choice of sending your parent to a retirement home

 Everyone catches a spell of the blues every now and then, and it doesn’t only happen in winter.
 However, if you notice a prolonged sadness in your aged loved one, it might soon be time to have an important conversation.

 Let Visavie Be Your Guide to Retirement Home Living

 Transitioning to retirement living is no easy decision to make.
 However, leading an obstacle-ridden lifestyle at home due to one’s growing dependence is no solution.

 A retirement home offers seniors constant supervision.
 It ensures an obstacle-free environment for retirement residents to walk through without falling.
-Their suites are tended to by a caring maintenance staff, so they won’t be beholden to their chores any longer if needed.
+Their suites are tended to by caring maintenance staff, so they won’t be beholden to their chores any longer if needed.

 Finally, for seniors experiencing depression, care homes offer a completely new living experience.
 They’ll have the chance to explore a new way of life in an unfamiliar, entirely safe environment.
-Your loved one might even discover their favorite activity among the facility’s curriculum, or they might make a dear friend who lives only a few units down.
+Your loved one might even discover their favourite activity among the facility’s curriculum, or they might make a dear friend who lives only a few units down.

 If your loved one is weighed down by the trials of independent living, a retirement home can offer a host of direct solutions.
 If now seems to be the time for a transition, let Visavie guide you through each step.